 Resonant is the first venture capital firm to be established by alumni who previously played critical roles in investment decisions for the WVF.
-Godwin and Townsend credit the hands-on experience and mentorship they received at the Zell Lurie Institute for much of Resonant's success.
-They also cite the important relationships they established as a result of the institute's network of entrepreneurs and investors both locally and nationally.
-Resonant's advisory board is composed of several notable members of the local investment community, including seasoned angel investor Tom Kinnear, the Eugene Applebaum Professor of Entrepreneurial Studies at Ross and executive director of the Zell Lurie Institute.
-He also directs the WVF.
-Mary Campbell, managing director at EDF Ventures, and Donald Walker, managing director of Arbor Partners, also sit on Resonant's board.
+Godwin and Townsend credit the hands-on experience and mentorship they received at the Zell Lurie Institute for much of Resonant’s success.
+They also cite the important relationships they established as a result of the institute’s network of entrepreneurs and investors both locally and nationally.
+Resonant’s advisory board is composed of several notable members of the local investment community, including seasoned angel investor and Ross professor Tom Kinnear.
+He is executive director of the Zell Lurie Institute and directs the WVF.
+Mary Campbell, managing director at EDF Ventures, and Donald Walker, managing director of Arbor Partners, also sit on Resonant’s board.

 “Tom Kinnear has been our number one champion, and without his support and guidance we would never have accomplished what we have accomplished,” says Godwin.
 “He never told us what to do, but he frequently asked us hard questions that when finally answered, led us to the right path.”

-"It takes an immense amount of passion and effort to start a venture capital firm, especially in today's environment," says Kinnear.
-"Based on the experiences and successes both Michael and Jason faced on the Wolverine Venture Fund, I am very confident in their ability not only to make Resonant thrive, but also to make significant contributions to Michigan's flourishing start-up community."
+“It takes an immense amount of passion and effort to start a venture capital firm, especially in today's environment,” says Kinnear, Eugene Applebaum Professor of Entrepreneurial Studies and professor of marketing.
+“Based on the experiences and successes both Michael and Jason faced on the Wolverine Venture Fund, I am very confident in their ability not only to make Resonant thrive, but also to make significant contributions to Michigan’s flourishing start-up community.”

 But Kinnear isn’t the only one in Resonant’s corner.
 “Ross alums and faculty have enormous mutual respect for one another because of the high bar set by all with regards to our core values and performance,” Godwin says.
 “The respect we share for each other shows in the fact that each Ross alum, faculty member, and student that we have come in contact with has rallied to support us in our endeavor by providing contacts, capital, mentorship, and perspective.
 I cannot tell you how grateful we are for our Ross experience and all that the community has done for us.”